 Ramadan Month in Cairo, Egypt

 Ramadan is a holy month for all Muslims around the world.
 But it feels different in every country.
-We can assure you that Ramadan in Cairo, Egypt hits completely differently.
-Ramadan is the ninth month of the Islamic lunar calendar and it is a special month for Muslims because the first verses of Quran were revealed to Prophet Muhammad during it.
+We can assure you that Ramadan in Cairo, Egypt, hits entirely differently.
+Ramadan is the ninth month of the Islamic lunar calendar, and it is a particular month for Muslims because the first verses of the Quran were revealed to the Prophet Muhammad during it.

 Ramadan in Cairo feels like a festival that lasts for 30 days straight.
 The lanterns and decorations on the street make it feel like a festival.
 Muslims refrain from drinking and eating from sunrise to sunset.
 After their Iftar (the fast-breaking meal), the streets become lively and buzzing.
-Before and during Iftar, you would see numerous tables making a line and being bombarded with different kinds of food for the poor to eat from.
+Before and during Iftar, you would see numerous tables making a line and being bombarded with food for the poor.

 Ramadan traditions